Allergic to dogs? It may only be the males

 Start by giving your allergy doctor a good history of your symptoms, Wright said.
 When did the symptoms begin?
 Do you find yourself sneezing only — or more — around male dogs?

 Also, ask: How many other allergies do you have?
 Allergies tend to gang up.
-More than three specific types make you especially vulnerable to developing asthma or other breathing issues, Wright said.
+More than three specific types makes you especially vulnerable to developing asthma or other breathing issues, Wright said.

 If your history indicates, doctors can test for a reaction to Can f 5 via a blood test approved not long ago by the US Food and Drug Administration.